 If you ever have to deal with accent bias, I encourage you to take on the same mindset.
 Realize that the most important part of communication should be whether your message is being heard and understood by others.
 As speakers, we need to focus on substance instead of sound.
 Sensitivity instead of style.
 Compassion instead of cadence.

-Whatever side of the accent shaming fence you find yourself on, keep these thoughts in mind:
+Whatever side of the accent shaming fence you find yourself on, keep these thoughts in mind and avoid accent bias:

 1. Accent is not a reflection of intelligence: Just because someone doesn’t have perfect grammar and a “native” command of your language, doesn’t mean they are not intelligent.
 There are plenty of incredibly smart people who can’t speak perfect English, but who can express their smarts in their own language.
 You wouldn’t want to be judged and treated unfairly by natives of a country whose language you’re just learning, right?